robotpony/Presto/README.md

 Presto obsesses over APIs as a distinct, straightforward layer, and we think you should too.

-## A quick example
+## How simple is simple?

-An API is built as a class with members named for each resource (or tree of resources).
+An API is built as a PHP class with members named for each resource (or tree of resources).
 For example, an `apple` is a resource.
-You can request an `apple` over HTTP:
+You can request an `apple` over HTTP.

-	GET fruit/apples/spartan.json?tags=large+red
+	GET fruit/apples/ripe.json?tags=large+red

 Presto maps this request to a PHP file and class, as well as the specific class member.
 It loads the file, creates an instance of the class, and executes the member that relates to the request.

-    Presto automatically loads 'fruit/apples.php'
+    Presto loads 'fruit/apples.php'

 The mapping is straightforward enough that navigating your code isn't a chore.
-Within the class file, it executes member functions based on the nature of the request, passing the parameters split by purpose.
+Within the class file, it executes member functions based on the nature of the request, passing the parameters split by what they're for.
+It provides *parameters*, *options*, the *body* (if there is one), and the request *type*.

 	apples->get(
-		array('spartan'),
+		array('ripe'),							/* parameters */
-		array('tags' => array('large', ''red)),
+		array('tags' => array('large', ''red)), /* options */
- 		array(), 'json');
+ 		array()									/* body */,
+		'json'									/* requested content type */
+	);

-How this mapping works can be configured simply in your Apache rewrite rules, though the built in mappings suffice for the majority of APIs we have encountered.
+How this mapping works can be configured simply in your Apache rewrite rules, though the built in mappings suffice for the majority of APIs you will encounter.

-The entire class looks something like:
+The `apples` class is based on the PrestoPHP `API` base.

 	class apples extends API {